KevenRoyEdis/AIR-NOVA/README.md

 ## Acknowledgements

 Developed as part of the Airnova initiative to improve automated medical assistance using IoT and embedded systems.
-Programmed by Keven.